eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 - Would there be a need to exchange as well the manufacturer of the ELT-DT?

 **Envisaged changes to the schemas following meeting on 28/04**
-- Property DistressEvent.dataSource is renamed to DistressEvent.typeOfAdt
+- Property DistressEvent.dataSource is renamed to `DistressEvent.typeOfAdt`
-- Datatype DataSourceType renamed to TypeOfAdtChoiceType, and modelled as a choice between a set of predefined enumerated values (ELT-DT, or possibly other values => ref action on Ian) or free text.
+- Datatype DataSourceType renamed to `TypeOfAdtChoiceType`, and modelled as a choice between a set of predefined enumerated values (ELT-DT, or possibly other values => ref action on Ian) or free text.

 ```xml
 <xs:complexType name="DistressEventType">